 Federal Pell Grant

 A need-based grant program for students who have not earned a Bachelor's degree.
 A student's eligibility is determined by their enrollment status and their Expected Family Contribution (EFC).
 The EFC is determined by the completion of the FAFSA.
 2019-2020 awards range up to $6,195 per academic year.
+2020-2021 awards range up to $6,345 per academic year.

 Federal Supplemental Opportunity Grant (FSEOG)